winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 359\.
 Seeing Ānanda approach, the Mallas rose, bowed to him, and stood to one side.
 They said to Ānanda, “We don’t understand why venerables would come into the city at night.
 What are you doing here?”
 {: #p359}

 360\.
-With tears streaming, Ānanda said, “I wanted to benefit all of you, so I’ve come to tell you this, ‘You should know that the Tathāgata will parinirvāṇa in the middle of the night.
+With tears streaming, Ānanda said, “I wanted to benefit all of you, so I’ve come to tell you this, ‘You should know that the Tathāgata will <em>parinirvāṇa</em> in the middle of the night.
 You can go and ask about what doubts you have and receive personal instruction from him.
 This is a good time to do it.
 Those who don’t go may regret it later.’”
 {: #p360}

 361\.
 When the Mallas heard what he said, they lamented loudly.
 They twisted, turned, and fell to the ground.
 Some fainted and revived again, like a large tree with its root pulled up and limbs chopped off.
 They all shouted, “The Buddha has decided to be extinguished!
 How can it happen so soon?
 The Buddha has decided to be extinguished!
 How can it happen so fast?
 The multitude of beings will be in decline for a long time!
 The world will go blind!”